CarWeeks/Study-Buddy/README.md

 # Study Buddy

-## an interactive way to keep studying fun and productive
+## An interactive way to keep studying fun and productive

 This application is intended to provide a way for those who often work on computers *(computer scientists, computer science students)* to stay productive.
 The study buddy